jorgecarleitao/pyglet-gui/README.md

-Pyglet-gui is an extension of pyglet for graphical user interfaces.
+Pyglet-gui is an extension of [Pyglet](http://www.pyglet.org/) for graphical user interfaces (GUIs).
 Thanks for checking it out.

-This project started as a fork of [Kytten](https://code.google.com/p/kytten/), but ended up being a new project since the API changed dramatically.
+This project started as a fork of [Kytten](https://code.google.com/p/kytten/), but ended up being a new project by its own right since the API changed dramatically.

+This project is in pre-alpha.

 Main features
 --------------